eclipse-sumo/sumo/docs/web/docs/Netedit/neteditPopupFunctions.md

 There isn't an visual connection between end point and their end junction

 - *Restore geometry endpoint*: Restore a geometry endpoint to a normal edge
-- *Straighten edge*: Allow to restore the visual shape of an edge
+- *Straighten edge*: Allow restoring the visual shape of an edge

 ![](../images/neteditStraighten1.png)
 With the operation move visual shape of an edge can be modified